ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

 3000804 - Ensure Kubernetes Service clusters are enabled with IBM Cloud Monitoring 3000805 - Ensure Kubernetes Service clusters are enabled with IBM Log Analysis
 ```

+## Using Code Risk Analyzer in Tekton pipelines
+{: #cra-tekton-pipelines}

+You can use the [`task-cra`](https://github.com/open-toolchain/tekton-catalog/tree/master/cra#cra){: external} task in Tekton pipelines.
+Use the [Tekton pipeline definition](https://github.com/open-toolchain/tekton-catalog/tree/master/cra/sample-v2){: external} when you create a pull request, a manual trigger, or issue a commit.
+You can also create your own Tekton tasks and run the Code Risk Analyzer from those tasks.

+## Removing stored Code Risk Analyzer data
+{: #cra-remove-data}

+The Code Risk Analyzer plug-in does not store any client data in its databases.
+However, earlier versions of Code Risk Analyzer Tekton tasks securely stored the results of vulnerability scans in its database.

+To request the removal of any client data that might be stored in the Code Risk Analyzer, contact [IBM Support](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

 ## FAQs
 {: #faq}